 Dislocations, abnormal skin issues related to weakened connective tissue—stretch marks, abnormal wound healing and scarring—and loose and sensitive skin, are all typical for EDS, says Dr. Mahim Jain, co-director of the connective tissue multi-disciplinary clinic at Kennedy Krieger Institute.

-Without strong connections, “ultimately it leads to a lot of instability in the body, which can cause all sorts of osteopathic, orthopedic and muscular dysfunctions,” adds Jennifer Berman, of Pikesville, who co-founder of the Ehlers-Danlos Research Foundation with Dr. Elizabeth Zingman, of Silver Spring.
+Without strong connections, “ultimately it leads to a lot of instability in the body, which can cause all sorts of osteopathic, orthopedic and muscular dysfunctions,” adds Jennifer Berman, of Pikesville, who co-founder of the Ehlers-Danlos Research Foundation with Dr. Alissa Zingman, of Silver Spring.

 Sometimes, injuries can occur even just getting bumped hard enough in the hallway on the way to class.